 The capitol of Sardinia, Cagliari is a charming seaside city, a place where historic sites are hidden around every corner, and beautiful beaches seem just moments away from its bustling centre.

 Bit of a history buff?
 Or just curious about culture?
 You’ll find endless attractions in Castello, Cagliari’s old town.
-Situated on a diamond-shaped rocky bluff, its home to Cagliari Cathedral, Roman Amphitheatre of Cagliari, the medieval Castle of San Michele and the impressive Palazzo Regio.
+Situated on a diamond-shaped rocky bluff, it's home to Cagliari Cathedral, the Roman Amphitheatre of Cagliari, the medieval Castle of San Michele, and the impressive Palazzo Regio.
 Discovering a thing or two about its rich, far-reaching past is never a problem here.

 Castello also offers up beautiful, uninterrupted views of the city’s rooftops and beyond, right to the deepest blue of the vast Tyrrhenian Sea.
 And after your city explorations are done, head for the popular Poetto Beach.
 A favourite summer hang-out of both tourists and locals alike, Poetto comes alive after the sun goes down, turning into one of the best places for nightlife the city has to offer.